choy-qi-hui/dsa3101-group2/optional_bonus_question_llm/README.md

 - Log in or sign up for an account.
 - Navigate to the API Keys section under your account settings.
 - Create a new API key and copy it.
 This will require you to have credits available in your account.

 2. Tavily API Key
 -  VisGo to the the [Tavily website](https://tavily.com/).
 - Log in or create an account.
 - Navigate to the API Access or Developer Settings section.
 - Generate a new API key and copy it.

+Open the `agent.py` file in your preferred code editor.
+Locate the section where the environment variables are defined.
+Replace the placeholders with your actual API keys.